axllent/gitlabci-composer-update-mr/README.md

 - MRs descriptions contain a full list of added, updated and deleted packages, linking to version comparisons where possible for each package.
 - Auto-assign MR prefix (to suit work flow, eg "feature/").
 - Auto-assign MR labels.
 - Auto-assign MR to assignees & reviewers.
+Note: assigning multiple assignees/reviewers is a GitLab premium feature, see [Environment variable notes](#environment-variable-notes) below.

 ## Usage

 ### Setting up GitLab personal access token for GitLabCI

 A GitLab personal access token is required for creating merge requests in your repository.
 It may be useful to create a new user specifically for auto updates,assigning them sufficient permissions to read/write access to the repository.
-Gitlab Composer Updater MR will never modify your source branch, and will only (by default) remove old branches of outdated open merge requests that were previously created by the same user (the owner of the token).
+GitLab Composer Updater MR will never modify your source branch, and will only (by default) remove old branches of outdated open merge requests that were previously created by the same user (the owner of the token).

 1. Go to your (or the user you created) account's settings page and generate a personal access token with `api` scope `Account` -> `Preferences` -> `Access Tokens`
 2. In your GitLab dashboard, go to your project's `Settings` -> `CI /CD` -> `Environment variables`.
 This can also be set on a group level if you prefer.
 3. Create an environment variable `COMPOSER_MR_TOKEN` with the GitLab personal access token from step #1.
-See [Environment options](#Environment-options) for all configuration options.
+See [Environment options](#environment-options) for all configuration options.
 4. Make sure you have merge requests enabled for your project.